susannahd/local_reporting/README.md

 (2020 Gun Violence Rank x Gun Violence Slider Weight) + (Police Violence Rank x Police Violence Slider Weight) + (Local News Outlets Per Capita Rank) x Local News Slider Weight) + (INN Members Rank x INN Members Slider Weight) + (Black and/or Latino Media Presence Rank x Black and/or Latino Media Presence Rank) + (Black Community Rank x Black Community Weight)

 Therefore, pulling the slider all the way to 0 indicates "This variable is not important at all to prioritizing a city for on-the-ground reporting" and excludes it entirely.

+#### Divisions
+Divisions represent different regions of the United States.
+This was an update made on 1-29-2021 with the understanding that we want greater geographic representation.
+That's to say, perhaps both Detroit and Minneapolis rank highly, but since they're both in the East North Central division*, it may be better for our impact to select one, and then find another high ranking city in a different division, e.g. Atlanta, which is in the South Atlantic.
+All divisions are selected by default, meaning that they are all included in the total ranking.
+Unselecting a division excludes it from the ranking process.

 ## Feedback
 If you have any questions or feedback, please contact me.